 3.9 Keeping Elements from Other Website Pages

 A shopping cart should preserve some sections from other pages.
-Clients may need the information or assistance before making a purchase.
+Customers may need the information or assistance before making a purchase.
 Your task is to eliminate their doubts by following the practices, such as:

 - Choosing the appropriate trust badges.
 These may be safe checkout badges, accepted payment options, third-party endorsements, money-back guarantees, and free shipping and returns badges.
-They indicate that clients can leave personal information without the fear of data-stealing.
-We advise you to limit trust badges to the only official, laconic, and helpful information, which you can prove.
-These elements shouldn’t overload customers or divert them from essential functions.
+They indicate that clients can leave personal information without the fear of data stealing.

 In the meantime, we recommend removing unnecessary buttons and sections users can easily find on other pages.
 One such example is return and refund policies and FAQs.
 Visitors can read it on the product page, so don’t make special sections concerning return policies in the cart.
 Place these links in the footer and open them in a pop-up on mobile.

-4. Three Ways to Lower Cart Abandonment
+4. Three Ways to Tackle Cart Abandonment

 4.2 Leverage Push Notifications